 Hymans #14 – Saint Peter finding tribute in a fish – Original is probably lost.
 Etching is attributed to Vorsterman.

 Hymans #37 – Women at Christs tomb.
 After the painting by Rubens in the Norton Simon Museum of Art, Passadena, California.
-Reversed with very slight differences in the rocks under the feet of Jesus,some added script on the engraving but otherwise true to the original painting.
+Reversed with very slight differences in the rocks under the feet of the angels, some added script on the engraving but otherwise true to the original painting.
+CRLB Volume 7, Catalog 6 and 6a.
+The engraving is based on an altered drawing now at the Museum Boymans-van Beuningen and there is a lot of discussion of minor differences but in the end the engraving has no major differences from the oil painting other than the glaring added script.

 Hymans #44 – Holy Family “au Berceau” – Is true and reversed from version in the Art Institute of Chicago.
 The engraving may be taller than the oil with an added cornice or the photos of the painting are all cropped.
 In the version in the Dorotheum the figures seem the same, but the background is totally different from the reversed engraving.